Roger Borsa

-Roger Borsa (1060/1061 – 22 February 1111) was the Norman Duke of Apulia and Calabria and effective ruler of southern Italy from 1085 until his death.
+Roger Borsa (c.
+1061 – 22 February 1111) was the Norman Duke of Apulia and Calabria and effective ruler of southern Italy from 1085 until his death.

 Life

 Early life

 Roger was the son of Robert Guiscard and Sikelgaita, a Lombard noblewoman.
 His ambitious mother arranged for Roger to succeed his father in place of Robert Guiscard's eldest son by another wife, Bohemond of Taranto.
 His nickname, Borsa, which means "purse", came from "his early-ingrained habit of counting and recounting his money."

 In 1073, Sikelgaita had Roger proclaimed heir after Guiscard fell ill at Trani.
 Roger's cousin Abelard was the only baron to dissent from the election of Roger, claiming that he himself was the rightful heir to the duchy.
 Roger accompanied his father on a campaign to Greece in 1084.
 He was still in Greece when his father died on 17 July 1085 during the Castle of Saint George in Cephalonia.
 While Bohemond was supposed to inherit the Greek possessions and Roger the Italian ones, it was Bohemond who was in Italy (Salerno) and Roger in Greece (Bundicia) at the time of the Guiscard's passing.